tbreese3/Helios/README.md

 # Helios ♟️☀️
-*A blazing-fast, Java 24 chess engine focused on clean code, deep search, and easy extensibility.*
+*A blazing-fast, Java 24 chess engine focused on deep search and easy extensibility.*

 ---